Newborn Screening Information for Providers:

-Minnesota law requires that final results from the initial newborn hearing screen (regardless of test outcome) and any rescreening results be sent to the Newborn Screening Program.
-For all infants with REFER results requiring further testing, the Newborn Screening Program should be notified when and where follow-up testing will take place.
-Hearing screening results and follow- up plans should be communicated to the Newborn Screening Program within 10 days of screening.
+Minnesota law also requires that final newborn hearing screen results be sent to the infant's primary care provider.
+For all infants with REFER results requiring further testing, please notify the program and the primary care provider of when and where follow-up testing will take place.
+Hearing screening results and follow-up plans should be communicated to the primary care clinic within 10 days of the last screening.

 Timely follow-up, thorough documentation, and effective communication between the Newborn Screening Program, providers, specialists, and families are key steps in the newborn hearing screening process that help facilitate prompt diagnosis, family support, and implementation of early intervention services.

 All newborn hearing screening results should be documented in a hearing screening tracking and management system and in the infant’s health record.
 Record keeping is essential for tracking infants who are “missed” or who require rescreening because of an initial REFER result or a screening equipment malfunction.
 The hearing screening tracking and management system should also serve as a tool for tracking staff performance, for tracking who is notified of results, and for documenting follow-up plans.